Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2002-01-02-HTML5-collisions.md

 ## Try it yourself!

 Now, here comes the new stuff, check for collision.
-You can use the code above and check collision between your two squares each time the first square moves.
+You can use the code above and check the collision between your two squares each time the first square moves.
 Just make sure that the first square can no longer move or have the first square move back a bit from the second square (like a bounce)if they collide or move.
 It's up to you!

 <div id="jotted-demo-4" class="jotted-theme-stacked"></div>